unum-cloud/ucall/README.md

 | UJRPC with io_uring     |   ✅   |   C    |              22 μs |             231'000 rps |

 <details>
-  <summary>How those numbers were obtained?</summary>
+  <summary>Table legend</summary>

 All benchmarks were conducted on AWS on general purpose instances with **Ubuntu 22.10 AMI**.
 It is the first major AMI to come with **Linux Kernel 5.19**, featuring much wider `io_uring` support for networking operations.
 These specific numbers were obtained on `c7g.metal` beefy instances with Graviton 3 chips.

 - The 🔁 column marks, if the TCP/IP connection is being reused during subsequent requests.
+- The "server" column defines the programming language, in which the server was implemented.
 - The "latency" column report the amount of time between sending a request and receiving a response. μ stands for micro, μs subsequently means microseconds.
 - The "throughput" column reports the number of Requests Per Second when querying the same server application from multiple client processes running on the same machine.

 > ¹ FastAPI couldn't process concurrent requests with WebSockets.

-> ² We tried generating a C++ backend with gRPC, but it's numbers, suspiciously, weren't better.
+> ² We tried generating C++ backends with gRPC, but its numbers, suspiciously, weren't better.
 There is also an async gRPC option, that wasn't tried.

 </details>